ucbi/uniform/guides/introduction/Code Transformations.md

 ## Code Fences

-In any file, you can wrap "code fence" comments in order to only include the code in an ejected app in certain scenarios.
+In any file, you can use "code fence" comments to remove code unless certain criteria are met.

-To only include code if an an app depends on a Lib Dependency called `my_lib`, wrap it in these comments:
+To remove code unless the ejected app depends on a Lib Dependency called `my_lib`, wrap it in these comments:

 ```elixir
 # <eject:lib:my_lib>